Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Estimation and identification

+Suppose researchers have only a few variables in $X_i$, and each is discrete with a small number of categories.
+In such settings it is straightforward to adjust for $X$ without any functional form or specification commitments: one can take the sample data, average the $Y$ within each stratum of $X$, then re-average these strata-wise averages together according to how often each stratum appeared in the target group.
+This is the \textit{post-stratification} estimator, and it can provide an unbiased estimate of the mean of $Y$ in the target group under the non-parametric identification assumption that conditional on $X$, $Y$ is independent of $R$ (conditional ignorability; see below).

-When post-stratification is infeasible, investigators most often turn to calibration estimators, which construct weights on the sampled units such that the weighted mean of $\phi(X)$ among the sample equals the mean of $\phi(X)$ among the target population.
-In general form, calibration weights are defined as:
+Unfortunately, such an approach is often infeasible because $X$ contains one or more continuous variables, and/or some strata that may be non-empty in the target group are empty in the sample.
+In such cases, investigators most often turn to calibration estimators, which construct weights on the sampled units such that the weighted mean of $\phi(X)$ among the sample equals the mean of $\phi(X)$ among the target population, where $\phi(X)$ represents some chosen transformation of the original $X$.
+In general form, calibration weights $w$ are estimated according to:

-where $q_i$ refers to a reference or base weight, $D(\cdot, \cdot)$ corresponds to a distance metric, typically greater for weights that diverge more severely from $q_i$.\footnote{More properly $D(\cdot,\cdot)$ is a divergence, not a distance, since it is often not symmetric in its arguments.
-For convenience of language we nevertheless refer to it as a distance metric, particularly since the choice of $q$ is almost always fixed while we vary only the choice of $w$.} The vector $T$ describes target population moment constraints based on the mapping $\phi(X)$ -- typically (and in our case), this is an average of $\phi(X)$ in the target population.
+where $q_i$ refers to a reference or base weight and $D(\cdot, \cdot)$ corresponds to a distance or divergence metric, acting as a measure of how extremely the weights diverge from $q_i$.
+In principle $q_i$ may be the design weights for the sampling strategy employed.
+However, these are often unknown or unavailable, or far less influential after conditioning on the auxiliary variables.
+One may then let $q_i = 1/\Ns$ be the uniform base weight for units in the respondent sample.
+The vector $T$ describes target population moment constraints based on the mapping $\phi(X)$.
+Typically, and in our case, this is an average of $\phi(X)$ in the target population, which we treat as known, but which may be estimated, in which case that additional uncertainty should be propagated \citep{opsomer2021replication}.
+In other words, the constraint $\sum_{i : R_i = 1} w_i \phi(X_i) = T$ in~\eqref{calibration} is the ``balance condition'' to be satisfied,

+We note that meeting the conditions above, particularly the balance condition, is not always feasible, and becomes less feasible as the dimensionality of $\phi(\cdot)$ grows.
+Addressing this will require some combination of relaxing the balance constraints (i.e. ``approximate balance''), or reducing the richness of $\phi(\cdot)$.
+These tradeoffs must be managed by any practical proposal.